Stop met managen op ‘wanneer is het klaar’ en begin met vragen ‘hoe krijgen we de onzekerheid omlaag?’

 A List of Pitfalls

 Barry Overeem wrote a list of common pitfalls in Scrum, you might recognize (a few) in them.
-Today, the one resonating with me is this one: Demonstrating the results to the Product Owner, instead to the stakeholders We can definitely improve on that one!
-The 5 Most Common Pitfalls of the Scrum Events
+Today, the one resonating with me is this one: Demonstrating the results to the Product Owner, instead to the stakeholders We can definitely improve on that one! http://www.barryovereem.com/the-5-most-common-pitfalls-of-the-scrum-events/

 A video from Atlassian the old days (2013): about how not to do a standup.
 Just a nice teaser to the team to remind them to do preparation.